Frozen Spinach vs Fresh Spinach: Which is Better?

 - 10% said they had no preference.

-The battle of taste was won by fresh spinach.
+The battle of taste was won by fresh spinach in the poll and in my own taste test.

 When cooking fresh spinach the amount of spinach started with drastically reduces when it is finished cooking.
 In other words, if you start cooking with one cup, the cooked amount when finished is less than one cup.